Friday, January 30, 2026

 To warn because silence would be betrayal.

-It is to remonstrate, to say, This path leads somewhere you do not wish to go.
+It is to say plainly: this path leads somewhere you do not wish to go.

 To call it out without theatrics.